 3. Apply the Pareto Principle

-They tweaked each component.
-And this allowed them to meet unique scalability needs.
+Also they tweaked each component.
+It allowed them to meet unique scalability needs.

-Also they kept their system design simple.
-This enabled them to achieve operational excellence.
+Besides they kept their system design simple.
+It enabled them to achieve operational excellence.

 4. Don’t Repeat Yourself